TOP OF PAGE

 Given the fact that Nicaragua is the poorest country in Central America, being one of the least expensive countries to travel in region comes as no great surprise.
 Even the more expensive tourist areas and upscale districts of Managua are cheap compared to most parts of North America.
 Nicaragua is becoming a popular alternative for expats moving there from Costa Rica due to the value proposition it offers.

-NICARAGUA TRAVEL TIPS
+TRAVEL TIPS FOR NICARAGUA

 San Juan del Sur and the nearby beach towns are prime budget destinations.
 The outdoor attractions are free, or course, and there are plenty of hostels, cheap places to eat, and services that cater to budget travellers.
 If you need a guide, those are inexpensive, too (just be sure to tip).